testomatio/reporter/docs/artifacts.md

 ##### Java Example:

-Attaching screenshot to Java test
+Attaching a screenshot to the Java test

 ```java
 // inside Java test